carlosgm02/uwp-languages/README.md

 # UWP Language Samples
 Universal Windows Platform apps can be created in a variety of programming languages.
-This is a beta repo: for now, there's a low number of samples available.
+This is a beta repo: for now, there are some samples available.
 More programming languages samples will be added.